Roman-HLIS-Cosmology-PIT/romanimpreprocess/L1_to_L2/README.rst

 - ``FITSOUT``: If True, also writes a FITS output with the ``.asdf`` ending replaced with ``_asdf_to.fits``.

+- ``SKYORDER``: If provided, then subtracts a median-based sky model that is a 2D polynomial of the given order.

 A sample file would be::

     ---